joel-st/shp-icon/readme.txt

 === SVG Icons ===
 Contributors: joelmelon
 Tags: SVG, Icons
-Requires at least: 5
+Requires at least: 6.0
 Requires PHP: 7.1
-Tested up to: 6.5.5
+Tested up to: 6.7
-Stable tag: 1.1.2
+Stable tag: 1.1.3
 License: GPLv3 or later
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-This plugin allows you to use SVG icons within WordPress as shortcode and/or as Gutenberg Block.
-In addition the plugin adds SVG support for WordPress with the SVG-Sanitizer library.
+This plugin allows you to use SVG icons within WordPress as shortcode and/or as Gutenberg Block and adds SVG support with the SVG-Sanitizer library.

 == Installation ==